SFTtech/openage-data/doc/styleguide.md

 ### Size

 * Building sprites should neither exceed their foundations nor be smaller than them.
-Otherwise players who use buildings to wall of their base will get confused whether there are holes in their defense or not.
+Otherwise players who use buildings to wall off their base will get confused whether there are holes in their defense.

 ### Colors

 * Building sprites should have markings that can be used for the player colors.
 They shouldn't dominate the building but also shouldn't be too subtle.
 * Make sure that all 8 supported player colors will be visible on the markings.
-They shouldn't blend in with the building.
+None of them should blend in with the building.

 ## Units